Dxyk/Angular-Udemy/Section 25 Angular Universal/README.md

 To these hosts, upload the `dist/` folder along with the `package.json` file.
 On the web server, ensure that `npm install` is executed, followed by `npm serve:ssr`.

+### Lesson 394 - Important: Remaining Lectures

+The remaining lectures are manual steps of making the application Universal.
+It has the same effect as [Lesson 391](#lesson-391---adding-angular-universal).

+Since we already used `@universal/express-engine` to make the application universal, the code changes will not be included in this project.

 ## Appendix

 ### Update to Angular 11